 Health and Well-being

-- The Habif Health and Wellness Center regularly checks in with all students in quarantine housing and checks in daily with students who are in isolation housing.
+- The Habif Health and Wellness Center regularly checks in with all students in isolation and quarantine housing via zoom appointments, phone calls and email surveys.

 - Students can call Habif 24 hours a day to get in contact with a provider if they need consultation regarding their symptoms.